Sedowan/power-aware-miner-homeassistant/README.md

 - Granular GPU control and feedback
 - Fully modular and reproducible setup

+This project is "as is" and will not be maintained.

 ---

 Feel free to fork and customize the logic, or open issues for improvements or questions.